-HIZENTRA in the abdomen, thigh, upper arm, and/or lateral hip.
+HIZENTRA is intended for subcutaneous administration using an infusion pump.
+Infuse HIZENTRA in the abdomen, thigh, upper arm, and/or lateral hip.

-- Infusion sites A HIZENTRA dose may be infused into multiple infusion sites.
+- .
+Infusion sites A HIZENTRA dose may be infused into multiple infusion sites.
 Use up to 8 infusion sites in parallel.
 More than one infusion device can be used simultaneously.
 Infusion sites should be at least 2 inches apart.
-Change the actual site of infusion with each administration. - Volume (as tolerated) For the first infusion of HIZENTRA, do not exceed a volume of 15 mL per infusion site in patients with PI or up to 20 mL per infusion site in patients with CIDP.
-For subsequent infusions, the volume may be increased to 25 mL per infusion site for patients with PI or to 50 mL per site for patients with CIDP. - Rate (as tolerated) For the first infusion of HIZENTRA, the recommended flow rate is up to 15 mL per hour per infusion site in patients with PI or up to 20 mL per hour per site in patients with CIDP.
-For subsequent infusions, the flow rate may be increased to 25 mL per hour per site in patients with PI or up to 50 mL per hour per site in patients with CIDP.
+Change the actual site of infusion with each administration - .
+Volume (as tolerated) For the first infusion of HIZENTRA, do not exceed a volume of 15 mL per infusion site in patients with PI or up to 20 mL per infusion site in patients with CIDP.
+For subsequent infusions, the volume may be increased to 25 mL per infusion site for patients with PI or to 50 mL per site for patients with CIDP. - .
+Rate (as tolerated) For the first infusion of HIZENTRA, the recommended flow rate is up to 15 mL per hour per infusion site in patients with PI or up to 20 mL per hour per site in patients with CIDP.
+For subsequent infusions, the flow rate may be increased to 25 mL per hour per site in patients with PI or up to 50 mL per hour per site in patients